olexsyn/ITNote/linux/trouble/README.md

     sudo nano /etc/X11/Xsession.d/80synaptics

-Add just the synclient commands in that file: `synclient VertScrollDelta=-58`
+Add just the synclient commands in that file:

+    synclient VertScrollDelta=-58
+    synclient HorizScrollDelta=-58

 (should be owned by root, with permissions 644)